 Samples from the Apennines have variable magnetic mineralogy and include a wider range of lithologies and ages than the Betics sampling.
 Samples from sites AP2 and AP7 (Bisciaro Fm.) are dominated by diamagnetic calcite and negative mean susceptibility, which precludes any meaningful analysis of the AMS axes orientations.
-At most other sites, axes orientations were interpretable and the k_1 orientation is shown in Figure 10 for spatial comparison.
 At 1T field, the magnetization was not fully-saturated, indicating the presence of hematite in addition to lower coercivity magnetite as the dominant ferromagnetic components (Heller, 1978).
-Still, the bulk magnetic susceptibility is dominated by paramagnetism as revealed by the hysteresis curves (Fig. 11).
+Still, the bulk magnetic susceptibility is dominated by paramagnetism as revealed by the hysteresis curves (Fig. 10).
 The contribution of paramagnetic grains suggests that the measured magnetic fabric can be used as a proxy for phyllosilicate grains preferred orientation, therefore, the AMS principal axes are indicators of the orientation of the strain axes orientation (e.g., Soto et al., 2009).

-Representative examples of AMS fabrics are shown in Figure 12.
-The mean susceptibility shows no positive correlation with the shape parameter or anisotropy degree (T, P_j ; Figure 13).
+Representative examples of AMS fabrics are shown in Figure 11.
+The mean susceptibility shows no positive correlation with the shape parameter or anisotropy degree (T, P_j ; Figure 12).
 Similar to the data from Spain, the AMS ellipsoids from the Italian specimens indicate low P_j values, revealing a low degree of grain shape preferred orientation and low strains.
 The AMS axes distribution are particularly clear in specimens of the argillaceous and semi-consolidated Pliocene Argille Azzurre Fm.
-At all sites, k_1 axes orientations are shown as a function of rock formation, as well as the sites in which k_3 is perpendicular to bedding (Fig. 10).
-All interpretable specimens from the Apennine Range samples, including the Pleistocene fluvial deposits, generate a site mean AMS fabric consistent with contraction and shortening in the wedge.
+At all sites, k_1 axes orientations are shown as a function of rock formation, as well as the sites in which k_3 is perpendicular to bedding (Fig. 13).
+All interpretable specimens from the

+Apennine Range samples, including the Pleistocene fluvial deposits, generate a site mean AMS fabric consistent with contraction and shortening in the wedge.